ritterbush/website-hugo-template/README.md

 Good luck and have fun!

 Note: The licenses for Hugo and Mainroad are, to put it colloquially, free and open source.
 See their respective sites for details.
-I hereby carry over their licenses for the generation of your website (but this does not apply to copyrighted content of my site).
+I hereby carry over their licenses for the generation of your website.